 The second approach is viewing credit discrimination as a civil rights issue claiming credit standards put minorities and other protected classes at a disadvantage, when used, even if every employee for a particular position receives the same treatment.
 This approach may lead to changes in the federal law, which stipulates that any employment screening practice that impacts a protected class as a whole is discriminatory.

-Check Your State: Here’s the States with Laws Limiting Credit Checks for Employment Considerations:
+Check Your State: Here Are the States with Laws Limiting Credit Checks for Employment Considerations:

 States with Pending Legislation Include the Following: